Cray-HPE/docs-csm/install/collecting_bmc_mac_addresses.md

     sw-leaf-001# show mac-address-table

     ```
-1. In the output from the previous "show mac address-table" command, information will be available for all management NCNs which do not have an external connection for their BMC, such as ncn-m001.
+1. In the output from the previous `show mac address-table` command, information will be available for all management NCNs which do not have an external connection for their BMC, such as ncn-m001.

    All of the management NCNs should be present in the ncn_metadata.csv file.

    Fill in the Bootstrap MAC, Bond0 MAC0, and Bond0 MAC1 columns with a dummy value, such as `de:ad:be:ef:00:00`,
    as a marker that the correct value is not in this file yet.

    > Tip: Mind the index for each group of nodes (3, 2, 1.... ; not 1, 2, 3).
-If storage nodes are ncn-s001 x3000c0s7b0n0, ncn-s002 x3000c0s8b0n0, ncn-s003 x3000c0s9b0n0, then their portion of the file would be orderd x3000c0s9b0n0, x3000c0s8b0n0, x3000c0s7b0n0.
+If storage nodes are ncn-s001 x3000c0s7b0n0, ncn-s002 x3000c0s8b0n0, ncn-s003 x3000c0s9b0n0, then their portion of the file would be ordered x3000c0s9b0n0, x3000c0s8b0n0, x3000c0s7b0n0.

    ```